-St. Mary Armenian Apostolic Church has evolved over the last 80 years as the Armenian community in the Washington, D.C.
-Metropolitan area has changed.
+St. Mary Armenian Apostolic Church continues to evolve over the last 80 years alongside the Armenian community in the Washington, D.C.
+Metropolitan area.
 Today, an estimated ten thousand Armenians live in the area, engaging in a wide range of professional activities running businesses, Federal and local governments, non-profit organizations and the arts.
 St. Mary consistently develops to continue serving an important role as a center for religious and cultural activity within the Armenian community.

 In the 1880’s, Boghos Casparian from Boorhans (Sivas Province, Asia Minor) was among the first of the Armenians to settle in Washington.
 Casparian was a rug merchant and the proprietor of a rug cleaning business.
 Following in his footsteps, from 1880 to 1914, approximately 150 Armenians came to Washington.
 Some arrived to pursue business opportunities whilst others attended local universities.